Latin word order: Diachronic change

 Another adjective which changes over time is omnis "all".
 In Cato this word goes before or after the noun with equal frequency, but in Cicero's speeches 80% of the time it precedes, and in Caesar it goes before the noun even more commonly.

 Stylistic preferences

 As with other aspects of word order, stylistic preferences also play a part in adjective order.
-For example, the adjective superior in its literal sense of "higher" (e.g. ex locō superiōre "from a higher place") usually comes after the noun in Cicero and in Caesar, but in Livy the position before the noun (ex superiōre locō) is much commoner.
+For example, the adjective superior in its literal sense of "higher" (e.g. ex locō superiōre "from a higher place") usually comes after the noun in Cicero and in Caesar, but in Livy the position before the noun (ex superiōre locō) is much more common.
 Vitruvius and Seneca the Younger also preferred the earlier position.

 Commonly used phrases

 In certain commonly used phrases, the adjective comes after the noun without variation: